A. H. Bull Steamship Company: Baltimore Carolina line

-Bull purchased the small Baltimore Carolina line, also called the Weems Line from the Baltimore & Carolina Steamship Company in 1929 and it became a subsidiary of Bull.
-Baltimore Carolina line served the ports of Baltimore,Philadelphia and Miami with two ships the: SS Esther Weems and SS Mary Weems.
-Weems Line other shipers were the: William F Romer (1890-1916), Lancaster (1924–1928).
+Bull bought the small Baltimore Carolina line, also called the Weems Line from the Baltimore & Carolina Steamship Company in 1929 and it became a subsidiary of Bull.
+Baltimore Carolina line served the ports of Baltimore, Philadelphia and Miami with two ships the: SS Esther Weems and SS Mary Weems.
+Weems Line other shipers were the: William F Romer (1890–1916), Lancaster (1924–1928).
 Captain George Weems (?-n 1874)started the line (also called the Weems Steamboat Company) in 1817 with the steamboat Surprise, then the steamboat Eagle (had boiler explosion in 1824), and then Patuxent.
 Weems son's became Captains: George Weems, Jr. Mason L. Weems; and Theodore Weems.
 More ships were added George Weems 1858 (fire 1871), Theodore Weems 1872, L. Weems 1881, Matilda, Wenonah, Essex, Potomac, Ann Arundel, Calvert, Westmoreland, Caroline and St. Mary's (fire 1907).
 Weems Line was sold to M.D. & V. in 1905.

 Clyde-Mallory Line

-Clyde-Mallory Line was purchased in 1934 by the Bull Lines, The Clyde-Mallory Line was formed when the Mallory Line merged with Clyde Line to be the became the Clyde-Mallory Line.
+Clyde-Mallory Line was bought in 1934 by the Bull Lines.
+The Clyde-Mallory Line was formed when the Mallory Line merged with Clyde Line.
 The Clyde-Mallory Line was closed and the fleet became part of the Bull fleet.
 Clyde-Mallory Lines main ports were: Jacksonville, New York, Miami, Boston, Wilmington, Charleston, Key West, Galveston, Tampa, New Orleans and Mobile.